Weekend sailing deals Tuscany

 Pisa has to offer much more than its famous tower.
 The city, settled on the banks of the Arno river, is only a few kilometers from the Ligurian Sea.
 There is the famous Ponte Vecchio, one of the most famous tourist attractions in Pisa.
 The city is also known for its impressive monuments, such as Piazza del Duomo, as well as its many churches and old buildings.

-Pisa is accessible with a sailboat or with a motorboat.
+Pisa is accessible with a sailboat or with a motorboat, catamaran or as an Italian will say catamarano.
 The marina of Pisa, just at the mouth of the Arno, is modern and well equipped and has 475 moorings.

 The seaside resort of Viareggio is a lively town, located between the blue of the Mediterranean and the white summits of the imposing Apuan Alps.
 The city has long sandy beaches, typical Italian cuisine, beautiful nature, and exciting nightlife.